-A tariff increase of 6% was adopted by Council, effective as from 1 July 2020.
+A tariff increase of 8% is proposed as from 1 July 2020.
 The proposed tariff increase is mainly influenced by the following:

 - Employee related costs increased by an average of 9.00%; - Year-to-year increases in the cost of bulk water purchases; - Costs of servicing existing external borrowing to fund water infrastructure; and - Providing for debt impairment.